xibosignage/xibo-manual/source/en/media_playlists.md

 Use the **X** to close the Playlist Editor and return to the Playlist grid.

 {tip}
-If you want to show your Playlist full screen on Displays, use the row menu and click [Schedule](scheduling_events.html) or add to show in a Layout using the [Playlist](media_modules_playlist.html) Widget.
+If you want to show your Playlist full screen on Displays, use the row menu and click [Schedule](scheduling_events.html) or add to a Layout using the [Playlist](media_modules_playlist.html) Widget.
 {/tip}

 ## Playlist Widgets